 The winery also serves as a museum, since Coppola’s movie memorabilia is housed here—including his Oscars, Marlon Brando’s desk from The Godfather, and the 1948 Tucker Sedan used in the movie Tucker: The Man and His Dream.
 Go swimming (the pool is open April to October), enjoy a tasting, take a tour, roll bocce, buy an exquisite gift in the shop, dine on something delicious.
 And if you hit it right, you just might catch a glimpse of Coppola himself.

-Hang out in Downtown Geyserville: It’s only a few blocks or so long, but “downtown” Geyserville has plenty going on.
+It’s only a few blocks or so long, but “downtown” Geyserville has plenty going on.
 At Bosworth & Son General Merchandise (21060 Geyserville Ave., Geyserville, 707-847-3463) you can buy everything from a hammer and nails to a really snazzy pair of western boots at this former buggy shop that has been a thriving general store since 1911.
-For art lovers, you might browse for art at Linda Schroeter Fine Art (2100 Geyserville Ave., Geyserville, above the Geyserville Mud Coffee Shop—visit by appointment only) or find the perfect vintage piece to haul back home at the Gin'Gilli's Vintage Home.
+Or, find the perfect vintage piece to haul back home at Gin’Gilli’s Vintage Home.

 Want to taste wines?
 Try family-owned Meeker Vineyard winery (21035 Geyserville Ave., Geyserville, 707-431-2148) and Ramazzotti Wines (21015 Geyserville Ave., Geyserville, 707-814-0016); sample wines from five surrounding viticultural areas at Route 128 Winery (21079 Geyserville Ave., #2, Geyserville, 707-696-0004); or delve into Bordeaux-Style blends at Mercury Geyserville (21015 Geyeserville Ave., Geyserville, 707-857-9870).
 At Locals Tasting Room (21023 Geyserville Ave., Geyserville, 707-857-4900), you can sample and compare wines from many local boutique producers.